 Other Job Costing/Rate Development Considerations

 - Costs that are included in the computation of RC/SSF rates should be consistently included each year if the costs are incurred for the same purpose in like circumstances.

 - The use of market prices to establish billing rates for internal customers would not be appropriate to the extent that market prices include a profit.
 It may be appropriate to use market prices for establishing billing rates for external (non-Washington University) customers.

 - An RC/SSF may charge additional fees to external (non-Washington University) customers.
-(See External Users Section #11 for fee details and management of such revenue.)

 - Cumulative surplus from prior years operating results would be considered when developing annual rates.

 - An RC/SSF is expected to operate close to break-even over a period of time, currently defined by Washington University policy as no longer than a rolling five (5) year period for a deficit unless an exception is granted and three (3) years for a surplus.
 Break-even occurs when costs of services/products is equal to the recharge revenue received from customers.

 - Monitoring operating revenues and expenditures is the usual method for determining break-even compliance.

 - Expenditures for capitalized equipment purchases (including principle payments on debt) are not to be included in the costs used to establish service center billing rates.
 (Note: See “Fixed Costs Examples” regarding equipment depreciation.)

 - In order to estimate usage, prior year(s) numbers can be used as a starting point and adjusted for anticipated changes.
 Centers without sufficient usage history can use available units as a starting point and adjust for downtime and other intervening factors.